Carrot Cake with Cream Cheese Frosting is a simple and delicious, homemade carrot cake recipe that anyone can make and everyone will love!

 For the frosting:

-- Add the room temperature cream cheese to the bowl of your stand mixer fitted with the paddle attachment.
-Whip the cream cheese on medium high speed until it's creamy and smooth.
+- Add the room temperature butter to the bowl of your mixer fitted with the paddle attachment (or to a large mixing bowl with a hand mixer).
+Mix the butter on medium high speed until it's creamy and smooth.

-- Add the softened butter and the vanilla extract to the cream cheese and continue to whip on medium speed until they're well combined (you might need to scrape down the sides of the bowl at this point).
+- Add the cream cheese and the vanilla extract to the butter mixture and continue to whip on medium speed until they're well combined.

 - Once the frosting has reached the right consistency and the cake has cooled completely, frost the cake with a knife or an offset spatula, making sure there's a generous layer of frosting between the layers before frosting the sides and the top.